alexbil207/express-typescript-starter/README.md

 ```bash
 docker build -t <imageName>:<version-tag> .
 ```
-To run the Docker image in Container
+To run the Docker image in Container, you can use the following command

 ```bash
 docker run -p <host-port>:<container-port> <image-name>